osg-htc/docs/docs/compute-element/hosted-ce.md

 As an alternative, OSG offers a Hosted CE option wherein the OSG team will host and operate the HTCondor compute element, and configure it for the science communities that you choose to support.
+The Hosted CE can support thousands of concurrent job submissions.

 This document explains the requirements and the procedure for obtaining a Hosted CE.
 If you wish to have a local compute element instead,